-ATI's Advanced Satellite Communications Systems course
+ATI's Satellite Communications Systems - Advanced Course

 This three-day course covers all the technology of advanced satellite communications, as well as the principles behind current state-of-the-art satellite communications equipment.
 New and promising technologies will be covered to develop an understanding of the major approaches, including network topologies, VSAT and IP networking over satellite.
 Material will be complemented with a continuously evolving example of the application of systems engineering practice to a specific satellite communications system.
 The example will address issues from the highest system architecture down to component details, budgets, writing specifications, etc.

 Bruce R. Elbert, MS (EE), MBA, Adjunct Professor (ret),

 College of Engineering, University of Wisconsin, Madison.
 Mr. Elbert is a recognized satellite communications expert and has been involved in the satellite and telecommunications industries for over 40 years.
 He founded Application Technology Strategy, LLC, to assist major private and public sector organizations that develop and operate cutting-edge networks using satellite and other wireless technologies During 25 years with Hughes Electronics, he directed the design of several major satellite projects, including Palapa A, Indonesia’s original satellite system; the Galaxy follow-on; and the development of the first GEO mobile satellite system capable of serving handheld user terminals.
 Mr. Elbert was also ground segment manager for the Hughes system, which included eight teleports and 3 VSAT hubs.
 He served in the US Army Signal Corps as a radio communications officer and instructor.
 By considering the technical, business, and operational aspects of satellite systems, Mr. Elbert has contributed to the operational and economic success of leading organizations in the field.
 He has written nine books on telecommunications and IT.

 Contact this instructor (please mention course name in the subject line)